VARIANT

 holds up to a 64-bit signed/unsigned integer or a double-precision

 floating-point number.
-See VARIANT_Type
+See VARIANT_Type for supported types.

 The unsigned int type supports multiple string conversion styles by

-choosing from different VARIANT_Base
+choosing from different VARIANT_Base representations.

 Variants allow for arbitrary parameter count with automatic types on